JuliusBec/Project_Energy_Tariffs/docs/price_forecasting.rst

-Forecasting & Predictions
+Price Forecasting
 =========================

-The forecasting module provides powerful prediction models for energy prices and energy consumption.
+The forecasting module provides prediction models for energy prices.
-It uses Facebook Prophet for accurate time series forecasting with automatic seasonality detection.
+It uses Facebook Prophet for time series forecasting with automatic seasonality detection.

 Overview
 --------

-The module contains two main components:
+The module focuses on:

-* **Energy Price Forecast** - Prediction of day-ahead electricity prices
+* **Energy Price Forecast** - Prediction of day-ahead electricity prices using SMARD data
-* **Energy Usage Forecast** - Prediction of household consumption

-Both modules use Prophet, a powerful time series forecasting library by Meta, and historical data for accurate predictions.

 Energy Price Forecast
 ---------------------